jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/installing-a-subcloud-without-redfish-platform-management-service.rst

        :start-after: begin-prepare-files-to-copy-deployment-config
        :end-before: end-prepare-files-to-copy-deployment-config

 #.
-At the Central Cloud / System Controller, monitor the progress of the
+At the Central Cloud / system controller, monitor the progress of the
-    subcloud bootstrapping and deployment by using the deploy status field of the :command:`dcmanager subcloud list` command.
+    subcloud bootstraping and deployment by using the deploy status field of the :command:`dcmanager subcloud list` command.

     .. include:: /shared/_includes/installing-a-subcloud.rest